wizo06/Shiden-old/README.md

 - Discord notification with webhooks

 # TODO
+- [ ] Hardsub with OpenSans first.
+If it fails, retry with NotoSansJP.
 - [ ] Option to specify Fontstyle for text based subtitles
 - [ ] (maybe?)
 Refactor to use Task Queue (either [Bee-Queue](https://github.com/bee-queue/bee-queue) or [Bull](https://github.com/OptimalBits/bull))